Opium is a naturally occurring narcotic found in the seeds of the opium poppy plant and contains morphine.

 Opiate Addiction Can Be Wiped Out Quickly and Safely

 Waismann Method provides a rapid detox to ease patients through the difficult withdrawal phase that accompanies opiate addiction.
 Other detox facilities rely on opiate replacements such as Suboxone and methadone to wean patients off other opiates.
 These medications are synthesized from opium as well, meaning they could potentially cause a second dependence and the need for another detox.
 With our method of rapid detox, we use intravenous medication to cleanse the opiates from patients’ receptors.
 This takes less than two hours and patients are lightly anesthetized during it.
 The procedure accelerates withdrawal and patients awake from the procedure without the awareness they even experienced withdrawal symptoms.
 This managed withdrawal gives patients a dignified recovery and allows them to return to the life they deserve quickly.
-Patients stay in the hospital 3 to 6 days and can return home once discharged.
-If they feel they need to extend recovery, patients can opt to transition in our Domus Retreat aftercare facility.
+Patients stay in the hospital 2 to 3 days and are transferred to and extend recovery phasein our inclusive and exclusinve Domus Retreat aftercare facility.
 Our programs are safe, compassionate and totally discreet.